 improvement

-areas on the face
+on the

 Across two 6-month studies, a similar proportion (20.6% and 26.1%) of those using OPZELURA achieved a 50% improvement to vitiligo areas in the total body (including the face) compared with 4.9% and 11.3% of those using a non-medicated cream.